 Moreover, it gives them an opportunity to save for the future.
 By investing in mutual funds, you get an amazing opportunity to invest in a portfolio of rewarding instruments rather than having your money in just one basket.
 For example, your N250k investment in a single mutual fund can represent investment opportunities in bonds, stocks, treasury bills, and the likes.

 There are many reasons to invest in mutual funds, including accessibility and diversification.
 On the other hand, these funds offer transparency and build wealth.

-Before you decide on a mutual fund to invest in, figure how it fits with other investments you are engaged in.
+Before you decide on which fund to invest in, figure how it fits with other investments you are engaged in.

 Lastly, the internet has made things easy for you as there are ways to buy mutual funds in Nigeria online now.